lab1092/blender-manual_ja/manual/render/blender_render/world/introduction.rst

 :doc:`Mist </render/blender_render/world/mist>`
    Add a mist to your scene to enhance the feeling of depth.

-:doc:`Stars </render/blender_render/world/stars>`
-   Randomly covers the background with halo-like dots.

-While these world settings offers a simple way of adding effects to a scene, :doc:`compositing nodes </composite_nodes>` are often preferred, though more complex to master, for the additional control and options they offer.
+While these world settings offers a simple way of adding effects to a scene, :doc:`compositing nodes </composite_nodes/index>` are often preferred, though more complex to master, for the additional control and options they offer.
 For example, filtering the Z value (distance from camera) or normals (direction of surfaces) through compositing nodes can further increase the depth and spacial clarity of a scene.